cmg777/hugo-website-gsid30/exampleSite/content/call4papers.md

 ## Call for papers

-This can be the call for papers
+This can be the call for papers.
+Here is a link https://carlos-mendez.org

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusm tempor incididunt ut labore dolore magna aliqua enim ad minim veniam quis nostrud exercitation ullamco.